CP-84 Ore to Picadilly in Sussex, N.B.

 Lorneville was contracted to install piping and equipment within the existing PCS Penobsquis Potash Wet Mill.
 The new infrastructure allows ore to be pumped to the new Picadilly mine for commissioning, while tailings from the new mine are pumped to the existing mine and stored underground.
 As part of this project, Lorneville installed stainless steel, carbon steel rubber lined, fiberglass reinforced, and high-density polyethylene fusion welded piping.
 Large tanks, pumps, cyclones, and specialized equipment were also installed under this contract.

-In conjunction with a government sponsored initiative, Alstom Hydro is undertaking to install a 1 MW unit on the ocean floor in the Bay of Fundy designed to generate electricity from Tidal Currents.
-FORCE, a government sponsored organization is responsible for laying the connection cables.
-Alstom is responsible for the design, construction, and installation of the unit.
-Lorneville has completed the fabrication of the Augmenter.
+In conjunction with a government-sponsored initiative (FORCE), Alstom Hydro undertook to install a 1 MW unit on the ocean floor in the Bay of Fundy designed to generate electricity from Tidal Currents.
+Alstom was responsible for the design, construction and installation of the unit.
+FORCE, a government-sponsored organization was responsible for laying the connection cables.
+Alstom was responsible for the design, construction, and installation of the unit.
+Lorneville completed the fabrication of the Augmenter.
 It houses the generator and is approximately 45ft in diameter x 22ft wide x 156 Tonnes.

 Picadilly Mine Air Building

 In 2012, Lorneville was contracted through Cementation at the PCS Picadilly Mine expansion in Sussex, New Brunswick to fabricate and install process piping in the new mine air building.
 The project included the installation of stainless steel chilled water piping, placing pumps and equipment, installing cooling coils, and the construction of a large cooling tower.
 As part of the scope, Lorneville also installed the natural gas and propane piping.

 JDI Lake Utopia Biomass Boiler Construction

 Completed: March 2011